-Having an inefficient check-in process causes healthcare systems and group practices to experience lower satisfaction from patients, and increased expense and lost revenue for the organization.
-Modernizing the check-in process is critical not only in addressing patient satisfaction but to properly manage and set the organization on a successful path towards accumulating accurate patient data streamlining claim reimbursement and improving net revenue.
+Having an inefficient patient check in process causes healthcare systems and group practices to experience lower satisfaction from patients, increased expense, and lost revenue for the organization.
+Modernizing the check in process is critical not only in addressing patient satisfaction but to properly manage and set the organization on a successful path towards accumulating accurate patient data streamlining claim reimbursement and improving net revenue.

 Check out these four innovative patient check-in technologies that help the process for both administration and patient:

 A platform that will let the patient have the power to manage their own experience, reduce the need for staff dealing with paperwork so that they can help patients elsewhere, and cut check-in times down to two minutes or less.
 A platform with a mobile solution is also priority – this allow patient to fill in forms prior to arriving to their appointment, lessening their check-in time even more.